Infineon/mtb-example-threadx-le-wifi-onboarding/README.md

 `app_gatt_connect_callback` | Handles GATT connect request events from Bluetooth&reg; stack `app_gatts_req_cb` | Redirects GATT attribute requests to the appropriate functions `app_gatts_callback` | This is the callback function for GATT events that is registered when the GATT database is initialized in the BTM enabled event.
 `gpio_interrupt_handler` | GPIO interrupt service routine.
-This function detects button presses, deletes the Wi-Fi data from the NVRAM, and starts Bluetooth&reg; LE Adv.
+This function detects button presses, deletes the Wi-Fi data from the external flash, and starts Bluetooth&reg; LE Adv.

 <br>